Table of contents

 Property Median price Δ MoM Δ QoQ Δ Annual

-Buyer confidence has returned and those who have delayed purchases due to sustained high interest rates are re-entering the market and the year has started off with strong Sydney auction clearance rates reflecting strong depth of buyer sentiment and this is now reflecting in higher prices.
+Buyer confidence has returned, and those who delayed purchases due to high interest rates are re-entering the market, leading to strong Sydney auction clearance rates that reflect the depth of buyer sentiment and are now reflected in higher prices.

 Brisbane's median property price